marinednadude/NOAA-PMEL-OME-Baker-marmam-dLoop-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Baker-marmam-dLoop-PCR-Protocol-BeBOP.md

 **Step-by-Step Instructions:**

-*Note: When possible, PCR set-up should be carried out in a separate pre-PCR space that is distinct from where the post-PCR space where thermocyclers are located, and all post-PCR processing is performed.
+*Note: When possible, PCR set-up should be carried out in a separate pre-PCR space that is distinct from the post-PCR space where thermocyclers are located, and all post-PCR processing is performed.
 No equipment, consumables, or reagents should be shared between pre- and post-PCR spaces with a unidirectional flow of sample processing.*

 1. Set out primers and positive control to thaw.
 2. Vortex and spin down thawed positive control, primers, and nuclease-free water.
 Then tap/flick AmpliTaq rather than vortexing before spinning down.
 Thawed reagents should be stored in a cooling block or fridge when not in use.